How people experience and cope with dementia stigma

 3. Dementia stigma in public place

-When I'm out in town, enjoying a cup of tea, I can forget things and what I was saying.
+Sometimes when I socialise in town, enjoying a cup of tea, I can forget things and forget what I was saying.

 4. Dementia stigma at work and with friends

-Terry is caring for her husband, who is living with dementia.
-Here, she explains how his friends and colleagues stopped getting into contact after his diagnosis:
+This experience was shared with us by someone caring for her husband, who is living with dementia.
+Here, she explains how his friends and colleagues stopped getting in touch after his diagnosis:

 We haven't had any contact with friends or his work colleagues since his dementia diagnosis, despite working at the same company for the last 32 years.